The Churches of Britain and Ireland

 The Red Mount Chapel on The Walks.
 Built as a wayside chapel for the pilgrimage route to Walsingham in 1485, it had a short life as a chapel of only some 50 years.
 TF 624 198. © Richard Roberts (2016).
 Link.
 Grade I listed.

 St. Margaret.
 From an old postcard in Steve Bulman's Collection.
 Another postcard view, and an interior view, both from Reg Dosell's Collection.
 The interior view is postmarked 1905.
+Another old postcard shows an aerial view, from Christopher Skottowe's Collection.
 A modern view, © Bill Henderson (2011).
 Interior view, high altar, and the Moon Clock, which dates from 1681 - I have inadvertently omitted to credit these to the photographer.
 If they are yours, please get in touch so I can acknowledge your work.
 Another interior view, and the altar, both © Peter Morgan (2016).
 Link1.
 Link2.
 Link3.
 Grade I listed.

 St. Nicholas on St. Ann's Street is the largest chapel of ease in England, and has fabric dating back to the early C13.
 TF 618 204.
 From an old postcard in Reg Dosell's Collection.
 Another old postcard (in Steve Bulman's Collection) shows the porch.
 Previously in the Unknown section, it was identified by Simon Davies, Brian Curtis, and Janet Gimber.
 A modern view, © Richard Roberts (2016).
 Link1.
 Link2.
 Grade I listed.